scaleapi/mcp-atlas/README.md

 ### 9. Evaluate other models

-To benchmark other models, repeat step 8 with a different `--model` and `--output`:
+To benchmark other models, repeat step 8 with a different `--model` and `--output`.

+If you are changing `LLM_API_KEY` you'll also have to restart `make run-mcp-completion`.

 See [LiteLLM's supported models](https://docs.litellm.ai/docs/providers) for the full list of available providers and model names.
 For self-hosted models, change `LLM_BASE_URL`.